dhadkara/serverless-inventory-apis/README.md

+# Serverless Inventory API documentation

+The example API specification used by this repository can be seen hosted at [api_path](https://dhadkara.github.io/serverless-inventory-apis/).

-# Host Swagger API documentation with GitHub Pages for Serverless Inventory APIs
+## Swagger API documentation with GitHub Pages for Serverless Inventory APIs

 This repository is a template for using the [Swagger UI](https://github.com/swagger-api/swagger-ui) to dynamically generate beautiful documentation for your API and host it for free with GitHub Pages.

 The template will periodically auto-update the Swagger UI dependency and create a pull request.
 See the [GitHub Actions workflow here](.github/workflows/update-swagger.yml).

-The example API specification used by this repository can be seen hosted at [https://dhadkara.github.io/serverless-inventory-apis/](https://peter-evans.github.io/swagger-github-pages/).

 ## Swagger Editor
 https://editor.swagger.io/